An easement gives us the right to put our equipment on someone else’s land.

 An overview of our easement terms

-- have the right to install, operate, inspect, maintain and upgrade our equipment
+- Have the right to install, operate, inspect, maintain and upgrade our equipment

-- give notice before accessing your property, except in emergencies
+- Give notice before accessing your property, except in emergencies

-- cause as little disturbance as possible
+- Cause as little disturbance as possible

-- repair any damage we cause
+- Repair any damage we cause

-- access the equipment by agreed routes
+- Access the equipment by agreed routes

 - not allow trees or vegetation (other than grass) to grow in the easement area